 - Abrasion resistance

 While brass has beneficial qualities, it may last longer in an indoor environment, making it well-suited for decorative purposes.
-If you choose brass as a nameplate metal, you can opt for a brushed or light milled finish for different textures.
+If you choose brass nameplates, you can opt for a brushed or light milled finish for different textures.
 Because brass is malleable, it works with various nameplate styles and techniques, giving you more flexibility in your design, especially if you want a refined look.
 Brass often has a yellow- or gold-tone that enhances its potential for decorative use.

 As a nameplate material, bronze is quite similar to brass, just with a more red or copper color.
 Like brass, bronze is a malleable and decorative choice for your nameplate tag.
 It comes with some benefits that make it suitable for different conditions.
 Those advantages include: